beranki/frc-scouting/README.md

     - The details of configuration can be infered.
     - You can also specify to add a labeled divider, refer to source to see how.
 - `exporter.js` was also written to be programmatic, it simply takes the average for each team for each field.
-    - What needs to be edited is the `nameMap` object; it is a look-up table that maps the field name (as defined in the `field` object) to the table name (what the column is named in the google sheet).
-        - For example, you may rename the field "Leave_Starting_Zone" into "leave%" in the exported data.
 - `config.js` also holds other configuration information.
     - `eventCode`: the event code as it is in TBA. refer to TBA documentation to find the code.
 - Two keys are to be stored in `.env`